Summer Research Program

 Remote Pathway

-Students will be asked to provide three project ideas during the application process, which will be screened by the summer program team to assign mentors.
+Medical students from around the globe, including Jacobs School students, are welcome to apply for our remote pathway.
+Students will be asked to provide three project ideas during the application process that will be screened by the summer program team to assign mentors.
 Previous projects have included literature reviews, systematic reviews/meta-analyses, case reports, and database studies.

 • Students will be required to remotely attend five out of six lectures during the summer and final presentations of the local student projects.

-• Students will be expected to submit a completed abstract at the conclusion of the program.
+• Students will be required to submit a completed abstract at the conclusion of the program.

-• Students are welcome to attend any lectures or final presentations in person.
+• All students are welcome to attend lectures or final presentations in person.
 However, funding for housing and travel will not be provided.

 UB Medical Students